RocketSurgery/HyperText/README.md

 The `HyperText.Variables` class manages the variables used in your games, including those you declare dynamically with macros, and allows you to access and manipulate those variables.
 Values are declared and stored as standard javascript values, so anything that is permissible under standard javascript is allowed in Hypertext.

 This means that variables may be simple objects, arrays, or even functions, so long as you access them appropriately for their type (access functions with a round braces, don't try to access a property that an object doesn't have, etc.).

+## Future Development

+* Define a way to differentiate between inline linking and standalone linking.
+This would allow for a mix of automatic and manual links, where only the standalone links would be displayed manually.
+* Allow for more than one `back` macro in a scene.
+This would include an optional flag which could be set to return to a single `back` macro per scene.